-In order to thoroughly document incidents and offenses, officers must obtain appropriate personal information from complainants and witnesses, and a detailed description of property stolen or otherwise involved.
+To thoroughly document incidents and offenses, officers must obtain appropriate personal information from complainants and witnesses and a detailed description of property stolen or otherwise involved.
 The personal information obtained is preferably recorded from a government-issued identification card.
-If this is not possible, other forms including verbal identification will suffice.
+If this is not possible, other forms, including verbal identification, will suffice.